Ms Rachel Hewitt (Treasurer), Chief Financial Officer at ClientEarth

 Ian has worked in immigration since 2002, initially with the Home Office and now as a Partner with Fragomen, the global immigration law firm.
 At Fragomen Ian runs several teams advising employers on immigration in the UK and compliantly navigating them through immigration systems around the world.
 He also manages Fragomen’s government strategies function in the UK where he helps employers, think tanks and civil society interact with immigration policy makers and people who scrutinise or report on immigration.

-Peter is the Head of Sustainability Policy at the British Retail Consortium (BRC), the trade association for retailers, and is responsible for the development and delivery of the retail industry's sustainable and ethical trade policies, including the Better Retail Better World campaign.
+Peter is Director of Consumer Rights, Innovation & Impact at Consumers International.
 As well as a Trustee of FLEX, he co-chairs the Home Office Modern Slavery Strategy and Implementation Group on Transparency in Supply Chains.
-Prior to joining the BRC Peter worked on environmental issues for the representative body of the food industry, FDF.
+Prior to joining Consumers International, he was the Head of Sustainability Policy at the British Retail Consortium (BRC), the trade association for retailers, and is responsible for the development and delivery of the retail industry's sustainable and ethical trade policies, including the Better Retail Better World campaign.
+He has also worked on environmental issues for the representative body of the food industry, FDF.